-One time two of Claassen’s eighth grade boys broke a paper towel dispenser in the bathroom.
+In one instance, two of Claassen’s eighth grade boys broke a paper towel dispenser in the bathroom.
 At first, no one admitted responsibility.
 So Claassen told them, “We have a restorative discipline system here so we accept responsibility and can make things as right as possible.
 But we can’t do that unless someone accepts responsibility.”

 The boys admitted they’d done it.
 Claassen called a meeting with all the people involved or affected by the incident -the boys, their parents and the custodian.
 They talked about what happened and everyone was heard.
 “In that process the custodian had a chance to let the students know how difficult it is to replace a dispenser,” said Claassen.
-“It gave the students incredible knowledge of a real world situation in a way a suspension never could and relationships improved instead of being damaged.”
+“It gave the students incredible knowledge of a real-world situation in a way a suspension never could, and relationships improved instead of being damaged.”